Solar furnace: History

-During the Second Punic War (218–202 BC), the Greek scientist Archimedes is said to have repelled the attacking Roman ships by setting them on fire with a "burning glass" that may have been an array of mirrors.

-There have been several real-world tests to evaluate the validity of this myth over the centuries, including a test by Comte de Buffon (circa 1747), documented in the paper titled "Invention De Miroirs Ardens, Pour Brusler a Une Grande Distance", and an experiment by John Scott, which was documented in an 1867 paper.
-Greek scientist Dr. Ioannis Sakkas, curious about whether Archimedes could really have used a "burning glass" to destroy the Roman fleet in 212 BC, lined up nearly 60 Greek sailors, each holding an oblong mirror tipped to catch the sun’s rays and direct them at a wooden ship 160 feet away.
-The ship caught fire at once.
-Sakkas said after the experiment there was no doubt in his mind the great inventor could have used bronze mirrors to scuttle the Romans.

-However, accounting for battle conditions makes such a weapon impractical, with modern tests refuting such claims.
-An experiment was carried out by a group at the Massachusetts Institute of Technology in 2005.
-It concluded that although the theory was sound for stationary objects, the mirrors would not likely have been able to concentrate sufficient solar energy to set a ship on fire under battle conditions.
-Similar experiments were conducted on the popular science-based TV show MythBusters in 2004, 2006, and 2010, arriving at similar results based on the premise of the controversial myth.

-However, an episode of Richard Hammond's Engineering Connections relating to the Keck Observatory (whose reflector glass is based on the Archimedes' Mirror) did successfully use a much smaller curved mirror to burn a wooden model, although the scaled-down model was not made of the same quality of materials as in the MythBusters effort.
+Legendary accounts of the Siege of Syracuse (213–212 BC) tell of Archimedes' heat ray, a set of burnished brass mirrors or burning glasses supposedly used to ignite attacking ships, though modern historians doubt its veracity.

+On 24 September 1901, Knut C. Wideen was granted a patent for a "System for collecting and utilizing solar heat", which included a solar furnace.

 The first modern solar furnace is believed to have been built in France in 1949 by Professor Félix Trombe.
 The device, the Mont-Louis Solar Furnace is still in place at Mont-Louis.
 The Pyrenees were chosen as the site because the area experiences clear skies up to 300 days a year.

 The Odeillo Solar Furnace is a larger and more powerful solar furnace.
 It was built between 1962 and 1968, and started operating in 1969.
 It's currently the most powerful, based on an achievable temperature of 3500 °C.

 The Solar Furnace of Uzbekistan was built in Uzbekistan and opened in 1981 as a part of a Soviet Union "Sun" Complex Research Facility, being the world largest concentrator.

 Uses

-The rays are focused onto an area the size of a cooking pot and can reach 4000 C, depending on the process installed, for example:
+The rays are focused onto an area the size of a cooking pot and can reach 4000 C, depending on the process installed; for example: